btg-mobile/mobile-challenge/README.md

 To run this project you will need the software Android Studio.
 - Just Clone or Download the project, then open its directory with Android Studio.
-- Wait a little for Android Studio to find the packages and gradle to install de dependencies.
+- Wait for a little for Android Studio to find the packages and Gradle to install de dependencies.
-- You should be prompted to install missing APIs, thats ok, you can download them.
+- You should be prompted to install missing APIs, that's ok, you can download them.
 - After syncing and package installations, you should be able to click in the RUN the app on Emulator or attached Device.

 *If you have trouble, refer to [developer.android.com/studio/run](https://developer.android.com/studio/run)*